cse332labs/reversi/ReadMe.txt

 	This contains the methods and functions related to the mulitplayer reversiGame game class.
 It contains overridden virtual methods, references to abstractGame's methods, as well as new static method.
 This game inherits from abstractGame.cpp.

+Checkers.cpp
+	(Extra Credit game) This contains the methods and functions related to the mulitplayer Checker game class.
+It contains overridden virtual methods, references to abstractGame's methods, as well as new static method.
+This game inherits from abstractGame.cpp.

 gamePiece.cpp
 	This contains the struct definitions of all gamePiece types (abstract, almond, reversi and